15 Drool-Worthy Restaurant Advertisement Examples to Follow

 No commitment, totally free.

-It’s almost impossible to talk about restaurant advertisement examples without mentioning one of the world’s most recognizable brands.
-In terms of restaurant marketing ideas, McDonald’s has come up with some iconic ad moments over the past few decades.
+Discussing restaurant advertisement examples without mentioning one of the world’s most recognizable brands is almost impossible.
+Regarding restaurant marketing ideas, McDonald’s has come up with some iconic ad moments over the past few decades.

-The original 1993 version aired during the Superbowl.
-The fast food chain bet big by using two of the most popular NBA players of all time to feature in their restaurant advertisement.
-This version is also considered one of the best tv commercials of all time.
+The original 1993 version aired during the Super Bowl.
+The fast food chain bet big by using two of the most popular NBA players of all time to feature in their restaurant advertisements.
+This version is also considered one of the best TV commercials of all time.

 Legal Sea Foods

 A good ad has the power to transform something old into something fresh.
 Take Legal Sea Foods as an example.
-It has a retro vibe to it and repurposes an old proverb that we’ve all heard before.
+It has a retro vibe and repurposes an old proverb we’ve all heard before.

-This commercial is not only a sharply designed ad, but it also makes us laugh.
+This commercial is a sharply designed ad and makes us laugh.
 While the commercial looks shabby chic, the punchline is the most important part.

 Essential Factors to Keep in Mind When Creating Restaurant Ads